qiboteam/qibolab/doc/source/tutorials/instrument.rst

     channels |= Channel("ch1out", port=instrument["o1"])

 The interesting part of this section is the ``port`` parameter that works as an attribute of the controller.
-A :class:`qibolab.instruments.port.Port` object describes the physical conections that a device may have.
+A :class:`qibolab.instruments.port.Port` object describes the physical connections that a device may have.
 A Controller has, by default, ports characterized just by ``port_name`` (see also :class:`qibolab.instruments.abstract.Controller`), but different devices may need to add attributes and methods to the ports.
 This can be done by defining in the new controller a new port type.
-See, for example, the already implemented ports:
+See, for example, the already implemented
+ports:

 * :class:`qibolab.instruments.rfsoc.driver.RFSoCPort`
 * :class:`qibolab.instruments.qm.config.QMPort`